 McCully Natural Gas Field Development Gathering System Pipelines and Main Transmission Pipeline

-Under the New Brunswick Pipeline Act, 2005, anyone proposing to undertake ground disturbance near a pipeline is responsible for determining the location of the buried pipeline and for advising the pipeline operator before any ground disturbance takes place.
+Under the New Brunswick Pipeline Act, 2005, anyone proposing to undertake ground disturbance is responsible for determining the location of buried pipelines and for advising the pipeline operator before any ground disturbance takes place.

 These ground disturbances include:

 - Forestry cutting and removal

 - Construction involving heavy machinery near our Easement